Gnosticism in modern times: The Jung Codex

-French Gnostic Church split, reintegration, and continuation
+Gnostic Church of France split, reintegration, and continuation

 Jean Bricaud had been involved with the Eliate Church of Carmel of Eugène Vintras, the remnants of Fabré-Palaprat's Église Johannite des Chrétiens Primitifs (Johannite Church of Primitive Christians), and the Martinist Order before being consecrated a bishop of the Église Gnostique in 1901.
 In 1907 Bricaud established a church body that combined all of these, becoming patriarch under the name Tau Jean II.
 The impetus for this was to use the Western Rite.
 Briefly called the Église Catholique Gnostique (Gnostic Catholic Church), it was renamed the Église Gnostique Universelle (Universal Gnostic Church, EGU) in 1908.
 The close ties between the church and Martinism were formalized in 1911.
 Bricaud received consecration in the Villate line of apostolic succession in 1919.

 The original church body founded by Doinel continued under the name Église Gnostique de France (Gnostic Church of France) until it was disbanded in favor of the EGU in 1926.
 The EGU continued until 1960 when it was disbanded by Robert Amberlain (Tau Jean III) in favor of the Église Gnostique Apostolique that he had founded in 1958.
 It is active in France (including Martinique), Ivory Coast, and the Midwestern United States.